Digitarium® Planetarium Systems

 Systems using the Digitarium CU-1 control unit output audio (for video soundtracks) through three audio jacks for full 5.1 channel surround sound (when your video file supports this).
 You supply a speaker system of your choice.
 For fixed systems, we can offer professional audio systems through Bowen Technovation.

-Portable systems using the smaller Digitarium CU-S control unit support stereo output.
+Portable systems using the smaller Digitarium CU-Z control units support stereo output.